jhassell/thejsway/manuscript/chapter03.md

 }
 ```

 * The code block associated to an `if` is delimited by a pair of opening and closing braces.
-To improve visibility, its statements are generally **indented** (shifted to the right).
+To improve visibility, the code block's statements are generally **indented** (shifted to the right).

 * The **comparison operators** `===`, `!==`, `<`, `<=`, `>` et `>=` are used to compare numbers inside a condition.
 All of them return a boolean result.